Mrmaxmeier/BombSquad-Community-Mod-Manager/utils/blender_2-80/README.md

 ![preview](images/preview.gif)

-### If you wish to start scripting, I recomend checking out [Godot Game Tools for Blender](https://github.com/vini-guerrero/Godot_Game_Tools/).
-It provided me with a great headstart while making these addons.
+###Attribution

+The bob_plugin addon is the creation of [Mrmaxmeier](https://github.com/Mrmaxmeier) and the [community](https://github.com/Mrmaxmeier/BombSquad-Community-Mod-Manager).
+I just ported it to work with blender 2.80+.

+The new workflow addon is loosely based on [Godot Game Tools for Blender](https://github.com/vini-guerrero/Godot_Game_Tools/). with the permission of the original authors.